 FIRE Introduction

 Freelance Investigative Reporters and Editors (FIRE) functions as a service bureau for freelance investigative reporters.
-It develops the capacity of freelance investigative journalists from diverse backgrounds to produce investigations in the public interest, primarily by providing grants and editorial services.
+It develops the capacity of freelance investigative journalists from diverse backgrounds to produce investigations in the public interest, primarily by providing grants, reporting services, and legal services.

 FIRE does not publish, broadcast, or release stories in any way—nor assign or initiate stories.
 We select proposals from investigative freelancers and help them reach publication or broadcast.
 Led by veteran journalists, FIRE has helped freelancers report stories for outlets across all media, from the Dallas Morning News, the Boston Globe, and the Guardian, to Mother Jones, the New Yorker, and the BBC.